This is a guest blog post written by Marc Rossen, a Qubole user, and advocate. Team Qubole is grateful for Marc’s

-We needed something that was reliable and easy to learn, setup, use and put into production without the risk and high expectations that comes with committing millions of dollars in upfront investment.
+We needed something that was reliable and easy to learn, set up, use, and put into production without the risk and high expectations that come with committing millions of dollars in upfront investment.

 We evaluated a few Apache Hadoop-based offerings and decided to give Qubole a try:

 1. Big Data Analytics Solution

 During our trial, we quickly created an account on Qubole and the team helped us upload sample data.
 We started using the system and immediately started to see the value of it.
 Within hours, we were able to re-use a number of very useful, business-critical, custom Python libraries that we had developed, matured, and stabilized.
-These libraries computed revenue attribution by customer and by campaign by mashing together semi-structured and relational data, as well as other useful tricks.
+These libraries computed revenue attribution by the customer and by a campaign by mashing together semi-structured and relational data, as well as other useful tricks.

 We also noticed that the cloud-based Qubole clusters automatically grew the number of compute nodes as we started to run more queries and scaled the cluster down as the number of queries went down.
 This operational efficiency was a plus as we didn’t have to continually reach out to our partners in Engineering who have the complex task of managing our mission-critical production systems.